refinedev/refine/documentation/blog/2022-10-19-mui-autocomplete.md

 ## Material UI Autocomplete props

 ### RenderInput
-The `renderInput` prop allows you to customise the rendered input to display the option values in whatever form you please.
+The `renderInput` prop allows you to customize the rendered input to display the option values in whatever form you please.

 Consider the code below: